More than 30 experiments are taking place underground at SURF. Here are overviews of several of those experiments.

 BHSU Underground Campus

-CASPAR is a low-energy particle accelerator that will allow researchers to mimic nuclear fusion reactions in stars.
+CASPAR is a low-energy particle accelerator that allows researchers to study processes that take place inside collapsing stars.

 In 1969, a chemist by the name of Ray Davis began an experiment to detect neutrinos coming from the sun.
 In 2002 he would be awarded a share of the Nobel Prize for his work.

 The Long-Baseline Neutrino Facility will host the Deep Underground Neutrino Experiment, the world’s flagship neutrino experiment